 The CEO/President or designee will ensure compliance with established LCER nutrition and physical activity wellness policies.
-In each school, the principal or designee will ensure compliance with those policies in his/her school and will report on the school's compliance to the CEO/president or designee.
+In each school, the principal or designee will ensure compliance with those policies in his/her school and will report annually on the school's compliance to the CEO/president or designee.

 School food service staff, will ensure compliance with nutrition policies within school food service areas and will report on this matter to the CEO or designee.
-In addition, the LCER will report on the most recent USDA School Meals Initiative (SMI) review findings and any resulting changes.
-If the district has not received a SMI review from the state agency within the past five years, the district will request from the state agency that a SMI review be scheduled as soon as possible.
+In addition, the LCER will report on the most recent USDA School Nutrition Programs Administrative Review findings and any resulting changes.
+If the district has not received an AR review from the state agency within the past three years, the district will request from the state agency that an AR review be scheduled as soon as possible.